-Project Production: Team Project during Internship at APT 811 (2025)
+Project Production: Client Project during Internship at APT 811 (2025)

 Project Summary

-“In My Court” is a card game designed for children to help them better understand divorce proceedings and the roles within the Family Justice Courts.
+“In My Court” is a card game designed for children to help them understand divorce proceedings and the roles within the Family Justice Courts.
 Developed during my internship at APT 811, the project aimed to simplify complex legal concepts into an engaging and accessible format for young audiences.
-Through illustrated characters, interactive gameplay, and clear visual cues, the game encourages children to learn about the court process while also recognising and expressing their emotions.
+Through illustrated characters, interactive gameplay, and clear visual cues, the game encourages children going through such hard times, to learn about the court process while also recognising and expressing their emotions.

 Concept and Approach